Chin Implants in Maryland and Virginia

 Augmentation mentoplasty; Genioplasty

-For some before and after photos from Cosmetic Surgery Associates website,
+For some before and after photos from the Cosmetic Surgery Associates website,

 click on the link below:

 Our Plastic Surgery Associates team includes Dr. Franklin Richards, Dr. A. Dean Jabs, and Dr. Keshav Magge.
 Each of our plastic surgeons is board-certified, and together they have over 60 years of combined experience.
 Drs.
 Richards, Jabs, and Magge are all highly qualified in procedures for the face, breast, and body, and pride themselves in providing excellent results through our state-of-the-art, Quad A certified operating centers